Fine-tune with the API or CLI

 Note

-Training jobs created using the API support only token-based billing.
+The API supports only token-based billing for training jobs.
 To use model training units (prepaid or postpaid), create the job in the console.

 SFT training set

-The SFT training set uses the ChatML (Chat Markup Language) format, which supports multi-turn conversation and various role settings.
+The SFT training set uses the ChatML (Chat Markup Language) format, which supports multi-turn conversations and various role settings.

-OpenAI's name and weight parameters are not supported.
-All assistant outputs are trained.
+The OpenAI parameters name and weight are not supported.
+All assistant outputs are used for training.

 {"messages": [